 - Event ID – 8004, Indicated The .exe or .dll file cannot run.

-Once policies successfully applied, when users will try to open a blocked executable (Mozilla Firefox) then you will get prompt as shown.
+Once policies are successfully applied, when users will try to open a blocked executable (Mozilla Firefox) then you will get a prompt as shown.

 “This app has been blocked by your system administrator”